chaintope/tapyrus-core/doc/tapyrus/signedblocks.md

 =========================================

 Genesis Block coinbase tx's script sig has threshold and public keys.
-The public keys are putted as the sum that all public keys are added up.
+The public key is the sum of all public keys are added up.

 Example: